sarubi/samples-is/extended-post-authn-handler/README.md

 7. Go to management console and login as "admin/admin"
 8. Update the federated user profile with organization entry.
 9. Re-login to travelocity SP.
-10. Now returned to travelocity, with all requested claims including injected organization value.
+10. Now in the travelocity all requested claims will be listed, including injected organization value.